Karczel/ku-polls/Installation.md

 In the `sample.env` file, we have provided everything necessary to run the file, So you can duplicate and rename it to `.env`
 ### To create a .env file in terminal
-For Mac/Linux:
+For Mac/Linux
 ```commandline
 cp sample.env .env
 ```
-For windows:
+For windows
 ```commandline
 copy sample.env .env
 ```
-However, if you want to generate your own SECRET_KEY, here is how you could do it:
+However, if you want to generate your own SECRET_KEY, here is how you could do it
 ```commandline
 import secrets
 print(secrets.token_urlsafe(50))